-Top Tours & Activities in Gdansk
+Top attractions in Gdansk

 Although much of it was destroyed by war, Gdansk has emerged as one of the most beautiful Baltic cities.
 Its history of changing between Prussian and Slavic rule has made way for a rich cultural experience for anyone who visits.

 This is the closest thing to a main square that Gdansk has and is distinguished by its tall, colorful Mannerist buildings.